Politics and government of the Dutch Republic: Admiralties

-Dutch Attack on the Medway, June 1667' Pieter Cornelisz van Soest c.
-1667.
-The captured ship Royal Charles is right of centre.

 The Royal Prince and other vessels at the Four Days Fight, 11-14 June 1666 (Abraham Storck) depicts a battle of the Second Anglo-Dutch War.
 On the right the grounded Prince Royal with admiral Ayscue surrenders by firing white smoke; de Ruyter on the Zeven Provinciën accepts.
 The arms of all the provinces and the States-General can be seen on the sternpiece of the Zeven Provinciën.

 The administration of the navy of the Union and supervision of all its naval affairs was centred in another committee of the States-General, the Council of the Admiralty.
 It was responsible for setting naval policy and budget.
 Members were appointed by the States-General and consisted of: